shpongledsummer/minimal-forecast-card/README.md

 style: glass
 ```

-When using the `glass` style with `embedded: true`, the outer card's glass effect is disabled (since the parent card handles its own background).
+When using the `glass` style with `embedded: true`, the card's glass effect is disabled (since the parent card handles its own background).
 Instead, each individual forecast item gets its own frosted tile.

 <br>